 Project Scope

-Project Description: We will create a battery container that will be based off of the FSU FAMU SAE hybrid vehicle competition team’s current vehicle design idea.
+Project Description: We will create a battery container that will be based off the FAMU - FSU Society of Automotive Engineers (SAE) hybrid vehicle competition team’s current vehicle design idea.
 A management system will also be created for the team to manage the hybrid battery to be used in the vehicle.

-Key Goals: The battery container will be compact and will be able to fit onto the hybrid vehicle designed by the FAMU FSU SAE team.
+Key Goals: The battery container will be compact and will be able to fit onto the hybrid vehicle designed by the FAMU - FSU SAE team.
 The pack will also be environmentally sustainable.
 The container will be waterproof.
-Due to battery creating heat in a enclosed area, it will be thermally insulated.
+Because of battery creating heat in an enclosed volume, it will be thermally insulated.
 The battery management system will be developed to maintain charge control and cell balancing of the battery in a safe and efficient manner while also monitoring power input and output.

 Markets: The main market that will be targeted for this project is the FAMU FSU SAE hybrid vehicle competition team since the battery box and battery management system will be created for their existing vehicle ideas.
 Secondary markets include any hybrid vehicle manufacturers and any vehicle consumers interested in hybrid batteries.